 - Are there any features of the terrain to take into account, such as sloping land?

 - What’s your budget?
-Although some projects are naturally going to cost more than others, give some thought to how a better quality privacy fence will actually add value to your home, making it a good investment.
+Some projects are naturally going to cost more than others.
+But give some thought to how a better quality privacy fence will actually add value to your home, making it a good investment.

 - Can you really DIY or would it be better if you got a hand from a fencing expert?

 One of the easiest methods of constructing a privacy fence is to use screening plants to create a living wall.
-Whether you go for a row of planters containing ornamental grasses, a mobile vine wall or a beautiful hedgerow, plants are a beautiful and simple natural barrier.
+Go for a row of planters containing ornamental grasses, a mobile vine wall or a beautiful hedgerow.
+Either way, plants are a beautiful and simple natural barrier.

-Some of the most popular plants for privacy screening include horsetail grass grown in planters, which makes a fantastic architectural statement in the garden, growing between 60cm to 120cm tall.
-Ivy, too, is a great natural privacy screen.
-You can even decorate your privacy fence with artificial plants such as faux ivy leaves which are no-maintenance and work effectively.
+Some of the most popular plants for privacy screening include horsetail grass grown in planters.
+This plant makes a fantastic architectural statement in the garden, growing between 60cm to 120cm tall.

 3. Plant magnificent trailing succulents

-Keeping your plants in containers makes it convenient when you feel like making a change to your garden design.
+Keeping bushy plants in containers makes a convenient and easy privacy fence.
+And it’s portable for when you feel like making a change to your garden design.

 5. Consider a flower wall or a fruit tree wall

 Bamboo screening is one of the easiest DIY solutions for privacy.
-You can buy a roll of bamboo reed fence and attach it to your existing fence or railing, or purchase pre-formed metal fence frames together with bamboo panels to construct yourself.
+Buy a roll of bamboo reed fence and attach it to your existing fence or railing.
+Or buy pre-formed metal fence frames together with bamboo panels to construct yourself.

 You could also simply install bamboo poles for an easy, cheap solution.

-… With some brush privacy fencing.
+Brush privacy fencing is a classic option.
 There will be no peering eyes getting into your house with one of these fences.

-You’ve got herringbone splashback tiles and herringbone timber flooring, now meet the herringbone privacy wall!
-You might think this is an easy DIY idea but take a look at those precise angle cuts, it’s definitely one to get some help with if you’re not a pro.
+You’ve got herringbone splashback tiles and herringbone timber flooring.
+Now meet the herringbone privacy wall!
+You might think this is an easy DIY idea.
+But with the precise angle cuts needed, a herringbone pattern is definitely something to get some help with if you’re not a pro.

 This is a much easier DIY project if you want to try this privacy fence idea.
 All you need to do is take a trip to your local hardware store and then set aside a weekend or two to get it done.

-Give your patio an intimate feeling with some horizontal screening that utilises pieces of leftover pine from other projects.
+Give your patio an intimate feeling with some horizontal screening.
+For example, use up pieces of leftover pine from other projects.

-More and more homeowners are constructing privacy fences featuring more unusual designs than standard planks.
-This weaved design really stands out for being a little different.
+More homeowners are constructing privacy fences featuring unusual designs rather than standard planks.
+For example, a woven design is becoming more popular.

-This may not offer too much privacy, but if you made sliding privacy screens, it may allow you to customise your screens at different times of the day.
+It may not offer complete privacy, but if you made sliding privacy screens, it may allow you to customise your screens at different times of the day.

 Love the natural look?
 Use a bunch of cedar wood planks to create a simple DIY outdoor privacy fence.